 Google publishes quality guidelines that define low-quality links or “link schemes” as links intended to manipulate a site’s ranking in Google search results.
 Examples include:

 - excessive link exchanges or partner pages exclusively for the sake of cross-linking;

 - large-scale article marketing or guest posting campaigns with keyword-rich anchor text links; and

 - using automated programs or services to create links to your site.

-Website owners can control the flow of link juice using link attributes.
+Website owners can control the flow of outgoing link juice using link attributes.
 Link attributes include things like the link title, destination, and anchor text (the clickable words that appear on the page).

-- <a> paired with </a> specifies the start and end of the link.
+- paired with specifies the start and end of the link.